Namespaces

 A structured binding declaration first introduces a uniquely-named variable (here denoted by e) to hold the value of the initializer, as follows:

-We use E to denote the type of e.
-(In other words, E is the equivalent of std::remove_reference_t<decltype((e))>.)
+We use E to denote the type of the identifier expression e (i.e., E is the equivalent of std::remove_reference_t<decltype((e))>).

-A structured binding declaration then performs the binding in one of three possible ways, depending on E:
+A structured binding declaration performs the binding in one of three possible ways, depending on E:

 • Case 1: If E is an array type, then the names are bound to the array elements.